Sarine's shares were listed for trade in the SGX-ST on the 8th of April 2005.

 Principle 1: Board's Conduct of its Affairs

 In line with applicable law, the Board is entrusted with all issues related to the Company's share capital, assumes the responsibility for the approval of the Company's financial statements and sets the Company's goals and policies.
-The Board also appoints the CEO and oversees the performance of his duties.
+The Board also appoints the CEO and oversees the performance of his duties (directly and through the Executive Committee of the Board).

-Within this framework, the Board discusses and resolves any matters which require the Board's approval under any applicable law (including, without limitation, interested persons' transactions) and/or under the guidelines set by the Board.
-In general any material issue concerning Sarine (e.g. material research and development milestones, material market and/or business development issues, potential material transactions, substantial capital investments, etc.) is brought to the attention of the Executive Directors and to the Board in its entirety.
+Within this framework, the Board discusses and resolves any matters, which require the Board's approval under any applicable law (including, without limitation, interested persons' transactions) and/or any activities conducted pursuant to the guidelines set by the Board.
+In general, any material issue concerning Sarine (e.g. strategic planning, material research and development milestones, material market and/or business development issues, potential material transactions, substantial capital investments, etc.) is brought to the attention of the Executive Directors and to the Board in its entirety.

 Principle 2: Board Composition and Guidance

-As of the date of this report, the Board of Directors comprises nine directors, three of whom are independent (all three also qualify as "External Directors", under the Israeli law).
+As of the date of this report, the Board comprises nine directors, three of whom are independent (two of those directors, namely Ms. Valerie Ong Choo Lin and Mr. Yehezkel Pinhas Blum also qualify as "External Directors", under Israeli law).

-Mr. Chan Kam Loon has been appointed by the Board as the lead independent director.
+Mr. Chan Kam Loon has been appointed by the Annual General Meeting as the Lead Iindependent Director.

-The Nominating Committee reviews the independence of each director annually and applies the Code's definition (as well as the definitions of the Israeli law) of independent director qualifications in its review.
+The Nominating Committee reviews the independence of each director annually and applies the Code's definition (as well as the definitions of Israeli law) of Independent Director qualifications in its review.

 The directors of the Company in office at the date of this report are:

-There are no permanent alternate directors (alternate directors have been appointed in the past in very few cases and only for specific meetings; no alternate directors were appointed in 2015).
+There are no permanent alternate directors (in the past alternate directors have been appointed in very few cases and only for specific meetings; during 2016 an alternate director was appointed only once).

-The members of the Board are informed periodically (whether during Board meetings or otherwise) of any developments and updates, concerning their powers and duties under applicable laws.
-Directors also consult with the Company's general counsel and company secretary on an ongoing basis, with regard to the performance of their duties.
+The members of the Board are informed periodically (whether at Board meetings or otherwise) of any developments and updates, concerning their powers and duties under applicable laws.
+Directors also consult with the Company's General Counsel and Company Secretary on an ongoing basis, with regard to the performance of their duties.

 Principle 3: Chairman and Chief Executive Officer